-It’s a way of describing the small Football League Review magazine that I’ve seen a few times, almost as if one auction house had been searching for a way to position a job lot of the magazines, could not find the right words and has focused on an aspect of the magazine which is obvious and undeniable; spot on even.
+It’s a way of describing the small Football League Review magazine that I’ve seen a few times, almost as if one auction house had been searching for a way to position a job lot of the magazines, could not find the right words and had focused on an aspect of the magazine which is obvious and undeniable; spot on even.

-Indeed, this description makes a lot of sense, as collectors of this magazine which lived its’ life as a programme insert between 1965/66 and 1974/75 (366 editions excluding variants – see below), do indeed collect the magazine for the team photographs which appear either as a centre page spread or sometimes on the inside front and back covers or behind the centre pages of the magazine.
+Indeed, this description makes a lot of sense, as collectors of this magazine which lived its life as a programme insert between 1965/66 and 1974/75 (366 editions excluding variants – see below), do indeed collect the magazine for the team photographs which appear either as a centre page spread or sometimes on the inside front and back covers or behind the centre pages of the magazine.

 Tapping into this collector psyche, if you look at the listings of the magazine on Ebay, you will rarely see a front cover but hundreds of these team photographs (there were 300 in all) with players caught in their pre-season enthusiasm, probably on a nice sunny August morning, smiling out at you.

 I’ve had more than one buyer ask me to give them a summary of all the issues of the magazine which include team photographs of their club so that they might complete a bulk purchase.

-Quite possibly, someone in the production team back in the mid 1960’s realised that this would be a valuable feature of the new publication and established the feature in a way that they probably would not have a clue would be still so important 50 years on.
+Quite possibly, someone in the production team back in the mid 1960’s realised that this would be a valuable feature of the new publication and established it in a way that they probably would not have a clue would be still so important 50 years on.
 Then again, maybe this smart person had spotted that Soccer Star had been doing this for a while with team photographs in the magazine from back in the late 1950’s?